barrykooij/related-posts-for-wp/readme.txt

 5. Related posts are automatically added below your posts!

 == Changelog ==

+= 1.9.1: September 10, 2015 =
+* Tweak: Fixed the `Woah!
+It looks like something else tried to run the Related Posts for WordPress` error message when resuming the wizard via the installing notice.

 = 1.9.0: June 29, 2015 =
 * Feature: Add pagination to manual post link table.